Richardaeld/Fat_Racoon_Kitchen/README.md

 + Two clean buttons on top that allow users to either create a recipe they want to preserve  or update their own profile
 + Users can clearly see their own bio and avatar image
 + Users have access to their entire uplaoded/favorited recipe history with a single click
-    + Users can also see their ten most recently uploaded/favorited as well
+    + Users will always see their ten most recently uploaded/favorited
 + Users can see their 10 recently viewed recipes

 ## Recipe
-+ If a user has submitted a recipe they view:
-    + They can modify or delete that recipe
++ If a user has submitted a recipe, they can modify or delete that recipe.
 + Logged in users:
     + Can favorite a recipe so they can return to it easier
-+ clearly displays avatar image so users can see what dish looks like
++ Clearly displays avatar image so users can see what dish looks like
 + All general recipe information is displayed and easiy viewed
 + Recipe's ingredients and steps:
-    + each labeled in their own lists
+    + Each labeled in their own lists.
-    + Each item has its own check box
+    + Each item has its own check box.
-    + Users can click on any part of the item and it will check the box and cross out the item clicked
+    + Users can click on any part of the item and it will check the box and cross out the item clicked.

 ## All Recipes
-+ Lists entire DB of recipes by their featured ingredient
++ Lists entire DB of recipes by their featured ingredient.
-+ When a feature contains more than 5 entires the list updates to have pagination at the bottom of the list
++ When a feature contains more than 5 entires the list updates to have pagination at the bottom of the list.
-+ Each list is given a header of the feature type that is the basis for which recipes follow
++ Each list is given a header of the feature type that is the basis for which recipes follow.
-+ Each Recipe displays the name and total recipe time to help users decide what they want to make
++ Each Recipe displays the name and total recipe time to help users decide what they want to make(At smaller resolutions its just a recipe name).
++ Users can click on recipe header to go to a page containing only that featured item.

 ## Recipe List
-+ When a list contains more than 5 entires the list updates to have pagination at the bottom of the list
++ When a list contains more than 5 entires the list updates to have pagination at the bottom of the list.
-+ Each Recipe displays the name and total recipe time to help users decide what they want to make
++ Each Recipe displays the name and total recipe time to help users decide what they want to make(At smaller resolutions its just a recipe name).

 ## Add Edit Recipes
 + A form that is less frills than the rest of the page.
-This is to give a more serious feeling when creating/editing recipes
+This is to give a more serious feeling when creating/editing recipes.
 + Users can update every part of a recipe except the boolean tags: Lazy Favorite and Grandparent Classic (Which is reserved for the HeadChef of the site to make this decision)
-+ There is basic HTML validation for the form except for the recipe image which has an additional level of validation to prevent users from upload to large of an image
++ There is basic (Python + JS) validation for the for the image which uses JS to check its file size and python to check its file type.
 + Total cook time updates automatically as prep and cook times are adjusted
 + Recipe Ingerdients and Recipe Steps:
     + Each uses a JS add/remove set of buttons for users to create and remove boxes as they need